10 Instagram Best Practices for Nonprofits

 Instagram Bios

-Second, write a compelling Instagram bio.
+Write a compelling Instagram bio.
 You are limited to 150 characters and draw attention to your bio with emojis and campaign hashtags.
-For example, the United Way and No Kid Hungry.
+For example, Oceana and the International Federation of Red Cross and Red Crescent Societies.

 Account Category & Contact Information